 12. Avebury, Wiltshire

-A 30-foot-deep ditch surrounds the high circular bank, which is bordered by standing stones of different sizes and forms.
+A 30-foot-deep ditch surrounds the high circular bank, bordered by standing stones of different sizes and forms.
 The bank was once 50 feet high and nearly one mile (1.6 km) in a circle.

 13. Lindisfarne Castle, Northumberland

-The picturesque setting of the Castle has long piqued people’s interest and provided inspiration, serving as anything from a historic fort to the vacation residence of a rich Edwardian bachelor seeking a peaceful break from London.
+The picturesque setting of the Castle has long piqued people’s interest and provided inspiration, serving as anything from a historic fort to the vacation residence of a wealthy Edwardian bachelor seeking a peaceful break from London.

-The historic fort is both concealed and highlighted by Edwin Lutyens’ Arts and Crafts reconstruction, which also ignores Gertrude Jekyll’s lovely walled garden and the surprising grandeur of the Lime Kilns, an imposing and stunning reminder of Lindisfarne’s industrial history.
+The historic fort is both concealed and highlighted by Edwin Lutyens’ Arts and Crafts reconstruction, which has Gertrude Jekyll’s lovely walled garden and the surprising grandeur of the Lime Kilns, an imposing and stunning reminder of Lindisfarne’s industrial history.

 14. Lake District, Cumbria